Analysing NFT Projects: How to Avoid Scams

 » Learn more: Why are some NFTs valuable?

-Now, let’s make sure that you understand how to avoid being scammed through a rug pull.
+Let’s ensure you understand how to avoid being scammed through a rug pull.

 Checklist for evaluating NFT projects and avoiding scams